gottesmm/gottesmm.github.io/proposals/sil-ownership-model.md

 ## Use Verification

-Just like with `ValueDef`, individual `SILInstruction` kind's have well-defined ownership semantics implying that we can use a `SILVisitor` approach here as well.
+Just like with `SILValue`, individual `SILInstruction` kind's have well-defined ownership semantics implying that we can use a `SILVisitor` approach here as well.
 Thus we define a `SILVisitor` called `OwnershipCompatibilityUseChecker`.
-This checker works by taking in a `ValueDef` and visiting all of the `SILInstruction` users of the `ValueDef`.
+This checker works by taking in a `SILValue` and visiting all of the `SILInstruction` users of the `SILValue`.
 Each visitor method returns a pair of booleans, the first stating whether or not the ownership values were compatible and the second stating whether or not this specific use should be considered a "lifetime ending" use.
 The checker then stores the lifetime ending uses and non-lifetime ending uses in two separate arrays for processing by the dataflow verifier.

 ## Dataflow Verification

-The dataflow verifier takes in as inputs the `ValueDef` (i.e. def) and lists of lifetime-ending and non-lifetime ending uses.
+The dataflow verifier takes in as inputs the `SILValue` (i.e. def) and lists of lifetime-ending and non-lifetime ending uses.
 Since we are using SSA form, we already know that our def must dominate all of our uses implying that a use can never overconsume due to a def not being along a path.
 On the other hand, we